If you're getting ready to quit, you might want to think a little about what makes you smoke in the first place.

 Everybody who quits has a different story, but research shows that some methods will give you a better chance at quitting this time round than others.

-After more than 30 years of helping smokers to quit, we have found the best chance of quitting success is to combine a nicotine replacement therapy (NRT) product or a quitting medication with regular Quitline conversations.
+After more than 30 years of helping smokers to quit, we have found the best chance of quitting success is to combine a nicotine replacement therapy (NRT) therapy or a prescribed stop smoking medication with regular Quitline conversations.
 As mentioned above, combination therapy: a patch plus a fast-acting NRT product is also highly effective.

-That's because nicotine replacement products and quitting medications deal with the nicotine addiction while our Quitline counsellors help with ways to deal with emotional and routine-based triggers.
+That's because nicotine replacement therapy and prescribed stop smoking medications deal with the nicotine addiction while our Quitline counsellors help with ways to deal with emotional and routine-based triggers.
 Request a Quitline callback.